tmikeschu/career-development-curriculum/module_one/dtr_guidelines_memo.md

 ### Template for DTR Memo

 #### Project:
 #### Group Member Names:

-#### Project Expectations: What does each group member hope to get out of this project?
+Project Expectations: What does each group member hope to get out of this project?

 Goals and expectations:

 Team strengths:

+How to overcome obstacles:

-Schedule Expectations: When are we available to work together and individually?
+Schedule Expectations (When are we available to work together and individually?):

-Communication Expectations: How and often will we communicate?
-How do we keep lines of communication open?
+Communication Expectations (How and often will we communicate?
+How do we keep lines of communication open?):

-Abilities Expectations: Technical strengths and areas for desired improvement:
+Abilities Expectations (Technical strengths and areas for desired improvement):

-Workload Expectations: What features do we each want to work on?
+Workload Expectations (What features do we each want to work on?):

-Workflow Expectations: Git workflow/Tools/Code Review/Reviewing Pull Requests:
+Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):

 Expectations for giving and receiving feedback: